graphql/graphql.github.io/src/content/faq/Foundation.md

 ### Who is currently a member?

-Current GraphQL Foundation members are listed on the [GraphQL Landscape](https://landscape.graphql.org).
+You can learn more about our membership on the [GraphQL Foundation membership page](/foundation/members/).

 ### How do we join?